antoniablair/CE-9053-Banking-Blair/README.md

 * I am going to run npm test - this will run the jasmine-node test commands
 * I will make edits and push the changes up to forked repository

 You can clone this project and send me the link to the repo, or you can just create your own project.
-Call your project CE-9053-Banking-[your last name].
+Call your project [your last name].

 ## BankAccount Creation